 7. Exposure to a Wide Array of Marine Life: The Keys are home to a variety of habitats, from mangroves to coral reefs.
 As a result, a wide variety of species can be found on land or sea in the Keys.
 Marine Conservation Interns will learn to identify these species through Fish ID classes and experience diverse wildlife through our conservation partners.

 8. Event Organizing & Community Outreach: Interns represent REEF and increase the public's awareness about marine conservation and ocean ecosystems at community events.
 Interns set up interactive displays and talk with the public at local art walks, music festivals, state park events, science nights, career days, non-profit events, and more throughout the Florida Keys and South Florida.
 REEF interns also have the opportunity to create and facilitate events that align with REEF's mission as a personal project.
 Past intern-led events include trivia night, movie night, lionfish jewelry workshops, Earth Day event, sustainability night, marine debris cleanup, and native tree planting event.

-10. Figure out what impact you want to have: A unique feature of this internship is the freedom and encouragement to start your own initiatives.
-If inspiration strikes or you want more experience doing a certain kind of work, you can branch out!
-Past intern-led projects include The Giving Reef, graphic design projects, Headquarters improvements (installation of an electric car charger, butterfly garden, interpretive signs, etc.), translation of teaching materials, creating content for social media, and more.
+9. Leave your Legacy: A unique feature of this internship is the freedom and encouragement to start your own initiatives.
+If inspiration strikes or you want more experience doing specific work, you can branch out!
+Past intern-led projects include The Giving REEF, graphic design projects, Headquarters improvements (installation of an electric car charger, butterfly garden, interpretive signs, etc.), teaching materials translation, Virtual Field Trips development, Earth Day events, creating social media content, and more.